-The X Principles provide that "the company shall define its corporate social responsibility policy with respect, including to it those responsibilities related to social and environmental aspects.
+The X Principles provide that "the company shall define its corporate social responsibility policy with respect to and including those responsibilities related to social and environmental aspects.
 It shall set out the measures taken for its implementation of that policy and shall provide for these to be adequately published."

-Furthermore, LuxSE set forth guidelines for reporting on ESG aspects dedicated to companies, issuers of sustainable debt instruments, and asset managers active in sustainable and responsible investment funds (LuxSE Guidelines) which suggest, among other to:
+Furthermore, the LuxSE set forth guidelines for reporting on ESG aspects dedicated to companies, issuers of sustainable debt instruments, and asset managers active in sustainable and responsible investment funds (LuxSE Guidelines) which suggest, among others, to: